proxeeus/quests/README.md

 Velious major questlines
 ========================

-- Coldain Ring quests, from #1 up to, and including the entire Ring #10 War event.
+- Coldain Ring quests, from #1 up to, and including the entire Ring #10 War event (Kael's "plate cycle" is also 100% scripted and working).
 - Coldain Shawl quests, from #1 up to, and including #7 (#8 is post-Velious and thus, out of scope).

 Player Bots